mhulse/ergodox/README.md

 ![](keymap.png)

-[Here’s a GIF](keymap.gif) of all previous keymaps I’ve tested to get to the current layout above.

 ## Tip

 In order to get used to the new layout, I highly recommend printing out your keymap and putting it right in front of your keyboard: